-States Parties to the Treaty shall carry on activities in the exploration and use of outer space, including the moon and other celestial bodies, in accordance with international law, including the Charter of the United Nations, in the interest of maintaining international peace and security and promoting international cooperation and understanding.118
+States Parties to the Treaty shall carry on activities in the exploration and use of outer space, including the moon and other celestial bodies, in accordance with international law, including the Charter of the United Nations, in the interest of maintaining international peace and security and promoting international co-operation and understanding.118

-By extending the principles of the UN Charter to space, the Outer Space Treaty also provides for the inherent right of self-defence, which can be interpreted to include preventive self-defence.119 Advocates of space weaponization consider the development of space-based weapons as a legal activity consistent with the Outer Space Treaty because the UN Charter places such an activity well within the rights of self-defence, especially considering the interpretation of preventive self-defence.
-Therefore, even though the treaty specifies the noninterference of satel-lites, the link with the UN Charter is being interpreted as a loophole for prosecuting sat-ellites.
+By extending the principles of the UN Charter to space, the Outer Space Treaty also provides for the inherent right of self-defense, which can be interpreted to include preventive self-defense.119 Advocates of space weaponization consider the development of space-based weapons, as a legal activity consistent with the Outer Space Treaty because the UN Charter places such an activity well within the rights of self-defence, especially considering the interpretation of preventive selfdefence.
+Therefore, even though the treaty specifies the non-interference of satellites, the link with the UN Charter is being interpreted as a loophole for prosecuting satellites.

 Other difficulties associated with interpreting the Outer Space Treaty have also become contentious issues and areas for concern.
-For example, space is not well defined and remains quite ambiguous.
+For example, space is not defined well and remains quite ambiguous.
 While the aerospace environment is commonly accepted as extending from the earth's surface to infinity, there is no official dividing line between the atmosphere and space, although the distinction between the two is fundamentally understood.
 This ambiguity has yet to cause significant problems; however, it has been identified as an area that requires clarification because of its potential to become contentious in the resolution of space-based weapons issues.120

-Equally vague are the constraints established for weaponizing space, which are in Article IV of the Outer Space Treaty as follows:
+Equally vague are the constraints established for weaponiz

+IV of the Outer Space Treaty as follows:

-States Parties to the Treaty undertake not to place in orbit around the Earth any objects carrying nuclear weapons or any other kinds of weapons of mass destruction, install such weapons on celestial bodies, or station such weapons in outer space in any other manner.
+States Parties to the Treaty undertake not to place in orbit objects carrying nuclear weapons or any other kinds of we destruction, install such weapons on celestial bodies, or st outer space in any other manner.

-The Moon and other celestial bodies shall be used by all States Parties to the Treaty exclusively for peaceful purposes.
-The establishment of military bases, installations and fortifications, the testing of any type of weapons and the conduct of military maneuvers on celestial bodies shall be forbidden.
-The use of military personnel for scientific research or for any other peaceful purposes shall not be prohibited.
-The use of any equipment or facility necessary for peaceful exploration of the Moon and other celestial bodies shall also not be prohibited.121
+The Moon and other celestial bodies shall be used by all S Treaty exclusively for peaceful purposes.
+The establishm installations and fortifications, the testing of any type of w of military maneuvers on celestial bodies shall be forbidde personnel for scientific research or for any other peaceful prohibited.
+The use of any equipment or facility necessar exploration of the Moon and other celestial bodies shall al nd the Earth any is of mass such weapons in eserved for peaceful use, as signed.
+The Concise nfringing peace..."122 and